Santiago1023/NBADataLake/README.md

 ### Project Overview
 This is a project that extract data from an API call, and store it in AWS S3 bucket.
-Also create a database with glue, and attach with S3, and finally it is created a query with Athena.
+Also create a database with glue, and attach it with S3, finally it is created a query with Athena.

 **Tools:**
 - NBA Game API